oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 You need access to the following tools to complete this workshop.

 - The completed todo application ([download](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/oidc-workshop-completed))
-- Access to Okta Worklfows.
+- Access to Okta Workflows.
 You will learn how to gain access to Workflows in a later section

 You'll also want to ensure you're up and running with the base Todo application by following [How to Get Going with the Enterprise-Ready Identity for SaaS Apps Workshops](/blog/2023/07/27/enterprise-ready-getting-started).